 Post-charge Extrajudicial Sanctions are an alternative to prosecution for young people who have committed minor offenses.
-After charges are laid, the court has the option to have the youth participate in a program that addresses the underlying causes of their behavior.
+After charges are laid, the court has the option to have the youth participate in a program that addresses the underlying causes of their behaviour.
 This might include community service, educational programs, or restitution.
 Successful completion of the program results in the charges being withdrawn, allowing the youth to avoid a criminal record and focus on positive growth and development.

 Program Details